 The system analysis included the agencies established first due baseline performance measure of 6 minutes, 20 seconds at the 90th percentile for all emergency type responses in the following five categories (emergency fire, emergency medical, emergency rescue, emergency hazardous materials, and emergency report outs).
 This is the total response time from receipt of call to the first unit on scene.
-The comparisons shown in the following table depicts first due workload from 2010 through 2013, by station (all responses), first due unit responses in the first due district, and calls missed by the first due unit.
-Calls may have been missed due to concurrent calls, training, maintenance, etc. The table also shows the percentage of calls answered by the first due unit in its first due response district, and the percentage of first due units meeting response standards in any response district.
+The comparisons shown in the following table depicts first due workload from 2013 through 2017, by station (all responses), first due unit responses in the first due district, and calls missed by the first due unit.
+Calls may have been missed due to concurrent calls, training, maintenance, etc. The table also shows the percentage of calls answered by the first due unit in its first due response district, the percentage of any first due unit meeting response standards in any response district, and the percentage of first due units meeting response standards in its own response district.